WorldBank-Transport/ram-backend/README.md

 ```
 npm run setup
 ```
 Will prepare all the needed tables for the database and the bucket for storage.

-If data fixtures are needed for development run the following command instead:
+Both the database and the bucket will be removed and created anew.

+Other available options:
+- `--db` - Sets up database structure
+- `--data` - Sets up database and data fixtures
+- `--s3` - Sets up the storage bucket.

+Full setup with fixtures example:
 ```
-npm run setup -- --data
+npm run setup -- --data --s3
 ```

 ### Usage